shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 An oscillation is the same (or nearly the same) syllable (typically whips or clicks) repeated at a fixed periodicity over several to many time-frames.

 ### 7: Harmonics
 Harmonics are the same/similar shaped *whistle* or *chirp* repeated simultaneously at multiple intervals of frequency.
-Typically, the frequency interval is constant as one ascends the stack of harmonics.
+Typically, the frequency intervals are similar as one ascends the stack of harmonics.

 ![Seven Kinds Of Acoustic Event](./Images/SevenKindsOfAcousticEvent.png)

 ## E: Configuration files
-All the above seven types of acoustic event have distinct properties that define their temporal duration, bandwidth, intensity.
-In fact, an acoustic event is, by definition, enclosed by a rectangle/marquee whose height represents the bandwidth of the event and whose width represents the duration of the event.
-Even a chirp or whip which consists only of a single *spectral track*, is enclosed by a rectangle, two of whose vertices sit at the start and end of the track.
+In order to find calls of interest in a recording, you must tell **DIY Call Recognizer** what kinds of acoustic events (syllables and harmonics) make up the target calls.
+You do this using a configuration file.

+@SOMEthiNG MORE ON CONFIGURATION FILES IS reQUIreD HErE.

+Given an acoustic recording, there are six steps to finding calls
-## F: Six steps to detect a call using DIY Call Recognizer ##
+### Six steps to detect a call using DIY Call Recognizer ##
 1. Recording segmentation
 2. Spectrogram preparation
 3. Call syllable detection